-When it comes to creating an effective marketing plan for e-commerce, there are a plethora of routes a business can take.
+When it comes to creating an effective marketing plan for your e-commerce or Shopify store, there are a plethora of routes a business can take.
 They work better when intertwined, communicating with each other - and reaching out to customers in the most powerful way.

 In the social media era, one of the most successful marketing tactics is to use FOMO.
 FOMO, or the fear of missing out, is a powerful psychological phenomenon that can be harnessed to boost sales and encourage customers to take action.